-Take, for instance, good old Simon; now was not Simon to all intents and purposes a free grace man?
-Is it not said that it was revealed to him by the Spirit, and the Spirit gives unto every man severally as he will, not revealed to Simon by his holiness or righteousness: I am not going to say that Simon's religion was illogical: Simon reform, and be holy and righteous, and infer from that, infer from his own goodness, that all would be right with him?
+Take, for instance, good old Simeon; now was not Simeon to all intents and purposes a free grace man?
+Is it not said that it was revealed to him by the Spirit-and the Spirit giveth unto every man severally as he will-not revealed to Simeon by his holiness or righteousness: I am not going to say that Simeon's religion was illogical: Simeon reform, and be holy and righteous, and infer from that, infer from his own goodness, that all would be right with him.
 That is the religion of the present day.
-Why, the great Dr. Campbell1 tells us, and he is a very pious man, for he says Mr. Huntington was a foul mouth (Antinomian): I wonder such pious creatures can use such words: but the great Dr. tells us that we are first to get people to believe, and afterwards tell them they are born of God.
-What is this but mere logic?
-That is, I am to believe the letter of the word, make a little to do about religion, and then infer from that, that all is right.
-Not so with Simon, though it was so with the multitude of professors in that day.
-We are the children of Abraham literally, therefore it is right with us: we keep the traditions of the elders, and therefore it is right: we have one Father, Even God: and so, they inferred from what they were after the flesh, and from their conformity to the traditions of the elders, and the mere letter of the word, they inferred that all was right.
-Not so with Simon: it was revealed unto him that he should not see death until he should see the Lord's Christ.
-He came into the temple, recognized Immanuel, took the child in his arms, and "Now, Lord, let you your servant depart in peace; for my eyes have seen your salvation."
-Thus, you see his religion was a Divine religion; but the people generally were in a state of apostacy, and that made it a slaying time: and so it so they slew the Lord of life and glory.
+Why, the great Dr Campbell tells us-and he is a very pious man, for he says Mr Huntington was a foulmouthed (Antinomian): I wonder such pious creatures can use such words: but the great Doctor tells us that we are first to get people to believe, and afterwards tell them they are born of God.
+What is this but mere logic?that is, I am to believe the letter of the word, make a little to do about religion, and then infer from that that all is right.
+Not so with Simeon, though it was so with the multitude of professors in that day.
+We are the children of Abraham literally, therefore it is right with us: we keep the traditions of the elders, and therefore it is right: we have one Father, even God: and so they inferred from what they were after the flesh, and from their conformity to the traditions of the elders, and the mere letter of the word, they inferred that all was right.
+Not so with Simeon: it was revealed unto him that he should not see death until he had seen the Lord's Christ.
+He came into the temple, recognized Immanuel, took the child in his arms, and 'Now, Lord, lettest thou thy servant depart in peace; for mine eyes have seen thy salvation?
+Thus you see his religion was a Divine revelation; but the people generally were in a state of apostacy, and that made it a slaying time: and so they slew the Lord of life and glory.
 But after three days he shall rise again.
-They killed the apostles; and shall that stop the gospel?
-No, no; for though the apostles be literally slain, and did not rise again in their own persons, yet they shall in their successors.
-Oh!
-Dear, say you, we are their successors?
-Well, you must ask how they became apostles?
-There were two things that made apostles of them: the one was that they were each personally called by the grace of God to a knowledge of their state as sinners, and of God's salvation; the other was that the Holy Spirit rested mightily upon them, and they went forth and preached the gospel, the Lord working with them; and all that are thus made like them are their successors.
+They slew the apostles; but shall that stop the gospel?
+No, no; for though the apostles be literally slain, and do not rise again in their own persons, yet they shall in their successors.
+Oh! dear, say you, who are their suc-Well, you must ask how they became apostles?-there were two things that made apostles of them: the one was that they were each personally called by the grace of God to a knowledge of their state as sinners, and of God's salvation; and the other was that the Holy Spirit rested mightily upon them, and they went forth and preached the gospel, the Lord working with them; and all that are thus made like them are their successors.

-But the idea of an Act of Parliament constituting as successor of the apostles!
+But the idea of an Act of Parliament constituting a successor of the apostles!
 Only think of it: there is something so monstrous about it.
 What are you going to do?
-We are going to make a successor of the apostles.
+We are going to make a successor to the apostles.
 How are you going to make him?
 By an Act of Parliament, an Act of Convocation, and a certain ceremony.
-All, you blind Pharisee, you poor deluded man, you servant of the devil, you blind guide, you had better have nothing to do with that just man, Christ Jesus.
+Ah, thou blind Pharisee, thou poor deluded man, thou servant of the devil, thou blind guide, thou hadst better have nothing to do with that just man, Christ Jesus.